misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 )
 ```

 We’ll explore both color stops and color hints very soon.
-For now, the basic pattern to
-keep in mind is: an optional direction at the start, a list of color stops and/or color
-hints, and a color stop at the end.
+For now, the basic pattern to keep in mind is: an optional direction at the start, a list of color stops and/or color hints, and a color stop at the end.

-While you only use the to keyword if you’re describing a side or quadrant with key‐
-words like top and right, the direction you give always describes the direction in
-which the gradient line points.
-In other words, linear-gradient(0deg,red,green)
-will have red at the bottom and green at the top because the gradient line points
-toward zero degrees (the top of the element) and thus ends with green.
-Just remem‐
-ber to leave out the to if you’re using an angle value because something like to 45deg
-is invalid and will be ignored.
+While you only use the `to` keyword if you’re describing a side or quadrant with keywords like `top` and `right`, the direction you give `always` describes the direction in which the gradient line points.
+In other words, `linear-gradient(0deg,red,green)` will have red at the bottom and green at the top because the gradient line points toward zero degrees (the top of the element) and thus ends with green.
+Just remember to leave out the `to` if you’re using an angle value because something like to `45deg` is invalid and will be ignored.

 #### Gradient colors

-You’re able to use any color value you like, including alpha-channel values such as
-rgba() and keywords like transparent.
-Thus it’s entirely possible to fade out pieces
-of your gradient by blending to (or from) a color with zero opacity.
-Consider the fol‐
-lowing rules, which are depicted in Figure 9-65:
+You’re able to use any color value you like, including alpha-channel values such as `rgba()` and keywords like `transparent`.
+Thus it’s entirely possible to fade out pieces of your gradient by blending to (or from) a color with zero opacity.
+Consider the following rules, which are depicted in Figure 9-65:

 ```css
 #ex01 {